TimIsabella/FDM_3D_Printer_FlowManager/README.md

 This measurement is achieved by amplifying the minute movements by way of dual single levers set with high fulcrum points, and small magnets inlaid at their ends.
-These magnets are positioned over highly sensitive analog hall effect sensors which measure distance by magnetic Gauss intensity.
+These magnets are positioned over highly sensitive linear hall effect sensors which measure distance by magnetic Gauss intensity.
-The length of the levers dictates the precision (longer = more precise), and canting the levers at opposing angles ensures accuracy by negating the oval circumference shape which is common with filament.
+The length of the levers dictates the precision (longer = more precise), and canting the lever wheels at opposing angles ensures accuracy by negating the oval circumference shape which is common with filament.

 In addition to diameter measurement, a digital encoder wheel can be placed as a third point of